 Designed in the 13th century by Lucca artist, Berlinghiero, the Byzantine-style mosaic depicts The Ascension of Christ the Savior and the 12 apostles.

-The interior of the church features a collection of outstanding works of art – the 12th century carved baptismal font being the most impressive.
-A small fee is required to enter the church and guests can also climb the bell tower.
+The interior features a collection of outstanding works – with the 12th century carved baptismal font being the most impressive.
+A fee is required to enter, but includes climbing the bell tower.

 #16 Delve into the Dark Past at the Museum of Torture